jmears63/batogram/docs/developernotes.md

 I generally do development using [PyCharm](https://www.jetbrains.com/pycharm/).
 Some things need to be configured for PyCharm to be able to run and debug from the environment:

+* Set up a basic development environment as outlined above.
 * Open a new PyCharm project based on the top level directory - that's the directory that contains README.md.
 * We need the src directory to be a source root, so navigate to File | Settings, and expand the node for the batogram project.
 Select "src" in the source tree, and make it a source root by clicking on